 Chau An Pagoda is the first pagoda in the Zen Alley

 This kind of land is said to have considerable influence on its inhabitants’ destiny.
-Many years ago, people in the Zen Alley were very poor and lived in shabby houses, the pagodas’ infrastructure was also poorly done.
+Many years ago, people in Zen Alley were very poor and lived in shabby houses, the pagodas’ infrastructure was also poorly done.
 It was not until every pagoda was reconstructed that the living conditions of the households developed, at least that is what the residents say and believe.
-Most of the time the alley is serene, tranquil and clean.
+Most of the time, the alley is serene, tranquil and clean.
 It is only crowded on the first and fifteenth day of the lunar month when many people come to pray.

 A craftsman is working on his statues

 Everyone would be working hard in silence for intensive concentration, but the sounds from their manufacturing processing still create an active and lively atmosphere.
 In the past, the statues were made from the wood of jackfruit trees.
 However, nowadays, popular materials are concrete and plaster.
-The products can be customized and after completing, they are shipped to many places in Vietnam and the world.
+The products can be customized and after completion, they are shipped to many places in Vietnam and the world.

-When searching online, the internet might only show you just the flashy photos of this city.
-To get to know more about it, we would like to offer you the Day Adventure and Night Adventure, two fascinating-yet-safe motorbike tours.
+When searching online, the internet might only show you just flashy photos of this city.
+To learn more about it, we would like to offer you the Day Adventure and Night Adventure, two fascinating-yet-safe motorbike tours.
 And if you want to understand why hidden alleyways in Ho Chi Minh City are the gems of this city, check out our Saigon’s Other Sides tour.
 There are many uncover destinations and special activities included so that you can have another view of our city.